OpenPonk/openponk/repository/DynaCASE-Spec.package/DCPalette.class/README.md

-DCPalette is actions menu for a specific diagram.
-It is added as part of DCEditor.
+I am a container and manager for palette entries.
+I am added as part of DCEditor.

+!!
+Responsibility

+Be a container for entries.
+Manage changes between tools.

+!!
+Collaborators

+DCPaletteEntry
+DCPaletteTool
+DCEditor